brucepan10/Single-Cell-and-Spatial-Omics-learning-notes/README.md

 Posted September 20, 2020.

 ### 2.6 Supervised method for cell-type classification/annotation
 + [scHPL](https://github.com/lcmmichielsen/scHPL), a hierarchical progressive learning method which allows continuous learning from single-cell data by leveraging the different resolutions of annotations across multiple datasets to learn and continuously update a classification tree.
-Paper in [here](https://www.nature.com/articles/s41467-021-23196-8).
+Paper is [here](https://www.nature.com/articles/s41467-021-23196-8).
++ [ProjecTILs](https://github.com/carmonalab/ProjecTILs): Interpretation of T cell states using reference single-cell atlases.
++ [ELeFHAnt](https://github.com/praneet1988/ELeFHAnt): Ensemble Learning for Harmonization and Annotation of Single Cells (ELeFHAnt) provides an easy to use R package for users to annotate clusters of single cells, harmonize labels across single cell datasets to generate a unified atlas and infer relationship among celltypes between two datasets.
++ [cellassign](https://github.com/Irrationone/cellassign) automatically assigns single-cell RNA-seq data to known cell types across thousands of cells accounting for patient and batch specific effects.
+Information about a priori known markers cell types is provided as input to the model in the form of a (binary) marker gene by cell-type matrix. cellassign then probabilistically assigns each cell to a cell type, removing subjective biases from typical unsupervised clustering workflows.
++ [scArches](https://scarches.readthedocs.io/en/latest/index.html): a deep learning strategy for mapping query datasets on top of a reference called single-cell architectural surgery (scArches). scArches uses transfer learning and parameter optimization to enable efficient, decentralized, iterative reference building and contextualization of new datasets with existing references without sharing raw data.
+Paper is [here](https://www.nature.com/articles/s41587-021-01001-7).

 ***